amanster82/CodingOnIce-Ice-Rinks-Management-App/README.md

 The following commands can generate test results & code coverage reports.

 ### Frontend

+The following frontend commands should be run in the *web* directory.

 The react application can be tested with:
 ```